This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Jennifer

-Rib Roast Beef Recipe Ingredients
+Bone-in Rib Roast Recipe Ingredients

 - Standing Rib Roast: Also known as bone-in prime rib.
 If you have trouble finding it at the supermarket, ask the butcher to cut it.
 While you’re at it, ask them to French the roast – this creates the most beautiful presentation!